spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

-If you wish to superimpose a subject's functional activations on their own anatomy [^3] you will also need to apply the spatial normalisation parameters to their (bias-corrected) anatomical image.
+If you wish to superimpose a subject's functional activations on their own anatomy [^3] you will also need to apply the spatial normalisation parameters to their (intensity nonuniformity corrected) anatomical image.
 To do this

 - Select `Normalise (Write)`, highlight `Data`, select `New Subject`.

 - Highlight `Deformation field`, select the `y_sM03953_0007.nii` file that you created in the previous section, press `Done`.

-- Highlight `Images to Write`, select the bias-corrected structural eg.
+- Highlight `Images to Write`, select the intensity nonuniformity corrected structural eg.
   `msM03953_0007.nii`, press `Done`.

 - Open `Writing Options`, select voxel sizes and change the default \[`2